elegidocodes/elegidocodes/README.md

 </div>

-## Course I've Taken and I Recommend
+## Courses I have Taken and I Recommend

 <br>